-The usually drab monopoly ABC stores often resemble state stores in Communist countries.
-They operate with no competition.
-So they provide a very limited selection selection.
+The usually drab monopoly ABC stores often resemble state stores in communist countries.
+They have no competition.
+So they provide a very limited selection.
 The prices are high.
-And the service tends to be less than good.
+And the service tends to be poor.

 Not surprisingly, the problems and interests of the various retail segments differ greatly.
 Alcohol retailers are a highly diverse category.
 They can’t speak with a single voice or present a united front.

-Things that benefits producers or wholesalers may not benefit retailers.
+Things that benefits producers or wholesalers may not help retailers.
 Or what harms package stores may not harm dram shops.
-What benefits grocery stores that sell wine many harm wine shops.
-And what harms a mom-and-pop tavern may benefit a chain restaurant that offers alcohol beferages.
+What helps grocery stores that sell wine may harm wine shops.
+And what harms a mom-and-pop tavern may help a chain restaurant that sells alcohol beverages.
 For some retailers, selling alcohol beverages is their only business.
-For most, it’s only a fraction of their business interest and income.
+But for most, it’s only a fraction of their business interest and income.

 The three-tier system means there is no “The Alcohol Industry.”
-Instead, it’s a conglomeration of competing alcohol mini-industries.
+Instead, it’s a mix of competing alcohol mini-industries.
 It is unable to speak with one voice or act together.

 The myth of “The Alcohol Industry” or “Big Alcohol” is just that — a myth.

 CA Senate.
-The “Tied House” Puzzle.
-Why the Three-Tier System Exists and How It Workes.
+Why the Three-Tier System Exists and How It Worke.
 Sacramento: The Senate, 2005.

 Licensed Bev Dist.
-Alcohol Delivery in Texas.
 The Value of the Three-Tier System.
 Austin: The Distributors, 2005.

-Sibley, D. and Srinagesh, P. Dispelling the Myths of the Three-Tier Distribution System.
+Sibley, D. and Srinagesh, P. Three-Tier Distribution System.
 Washington: Wine & Spirits Wholesalers, 2008.

 Wine and Beer Law.
 Three-Tier System.
 Thomson, 2016.